The Short List

-The 158 Bundeswehr is based on a watches that Sinn produced in the 1980s that were more or less refurbished and rebranded Heuer watches.
+The 158 Bundeswehr is based on watches that Sinn produced in the 1980s that were more or less refurbished and rebranded Heuer watches.
 And while the 158 Bundeswehr might not have the flyback function of the original, it’s got that no-nonsense, bi-compax look of iconic midcentury pilot’s chronographs, and sporty red highlights to boot.
 Sinn is beloved among watch nerds because it produces quality and toughness at an attainable price, though this one is limited to 500 examples.

 Movement: Sellita SW 510

 The Airain Type 20 Re-Edition is yet another modern remake of a vintage pilot’s watch, but newly resurrected brand seems to have done a solid job and kept it faithful to the original.
 It looks great largely because the original watch was so cool, but of course the Re-Edition is upgraded with modern goodies like a manually wound, La Joux-Perret flyback chronograph movement.
 For a genuine retro feel, however, Airain used Hesalite crystal rather than the more modern choice of sapphire.

 Notable Functions: Flyback chronograph, rotating 12-hour bezel

 Bell & Ross is famous for its square watches that mimic an aircraft’s dashboard instruments.
 The BR 03-92 Nightlum takes that concept a step further by applying the look of a glowing instrument panel at night to its dial with ample luminescent paint.
 Against a black dial and housed in an all-black ceramic case, the hands and indices stand out even more and result in strong legibility and a very tactical look, indeed.